moskewcz/boda/INSTALL.md

 Assuming you have all the needed model files on some machine in /scratch/models, using where each model is /scratch/models/$net/best.caffemodel, you can use rsync to copy them to another machine.
 The list of models needed for testing (hopefully up to date, but otherwise a good starting place) is in boda/test/test_all_nets.txt.
 Here is a sample command to copy the models from the local machine to a remote machine named 'targ_machine':

-    # FIXME: UNTESTED!!! needs a /scratch dir already setup, maybe with +t / stick-bit set like /tmp ...
+    # FIXME: UNTESTED!!! needs a /scratch dir already setup, maybe with +t / sticky-bit set like /tmp ...
     moskewcz@maaya:~/git_work/boda$ for net in `cat test/test_all_nets.txt`; do ssh targ_machine mkdir -p /scratch/models/$net ; scp {,targ_machine:}/scratch/models/$net/best.caffemodel; done

 ### copying needed dataset files